-Don't ever undervalue the time you spend researching courses of action and the time you take to come up with a good plan and simply THINK about the best way to do something.
+Don't ever undervalue the time you spend researching courses of action and the time you take to come up with a good plan.
 There are four studies that I have read that indicate solid research and a good plan can save you up to seven times the time you would put into a task otherwise.
-I don't know if that is true in all cases but for four academic studies to settle on a number like that is pretty unusual, so I figured I would pass it on.
+I don't know if that is true but for four academic studies to settle on a number like that is pretty unusual, so I figured I would pass it on.